Christian Bautista

-Christian Joseph Morata Bautista (born October 19, 1981) is a Filipino singer, actor, host, and model.
+Christian Joseph Morata Bautista (born October 19, 1981) is a Filipino singer, host, and model.
 He was a finalist of Star in a Million, a Philippine reality show aired on ABS-CBN channel, winning 4th place in the competition in 2003.
-After the contest, he signed a recording contract with Warner Music Philippines and released his self-titled debut album, Christian Bautista.
-The multi-platinum album established his name as an OPM artist with songs such as "The Way You Look at Me", "Colour Everywhere" and "Hands to Heaven".
-The singer gained popularity not only in the Philippines but in other countries in Southeast Asia such as Indonesia, Singapore, Malaysia and Thailand.
+After the contest, he signed a recording contract with Warner Music Philippines and released his debut album, Christian Bautista.
+The multiplatinum album established his name as an OPM artist with notable songs such as "The Way You Look at Me" and "Hands to Heaven".
+The singer, dubbed "Asia's Romantic Balladeer", gained popularity not only in the Philippines but in other countries in Southeast Asia such as Indonesia, Singapore, Malaysia and Thailand.
 He is currently an exclusive talent of GMA Network.

-Bautista has also collaborated with fellow Filipino singers Nina, Sitti, Rachelle Ann Go, Sarah Geronimo, Sheryn Regis, Erik Santos and Mark Bautista.
-He regularly appears in ABS-CBN's variety show ASAP 18.
+Bautista has also collaborated with fellow Filipino singers Nina, Sitti, Rachelle Ann Go, Sarah Geronimo, Sheryn Regis, Erik Santos and Mark Bautista and once with Indonesian recording artist Bunga Citra Lestari performing "Tetaplah Di Hatiku", the Indonesian version of Please Be Careful With My Heart following his success in Indonesia.
+Prior to his transfer to GMA Network, he regularly appeared in ABS-CBN's variety show ASAP.

 Bautista shot The Kitchen Musical with fellow Stages talent Karylle and other Asian and Filipino talents in Singapore.

 After being with ABS-CBN for 10 years, Bautista transferred to GMA Network and signed a three-year exclusive contract on March 20, 2013.

 Bautista renewed his contract with GMA Network on July 28, 2021.

-He is currently an exclusive talent of GMA Network.

 Life and music career

 Childhood and youth

 Bautista was born in Imus, Cavite, on October 19, 1981.
 He is the eldest of three siblings, sons of Josefa Rizalina and Ebert Bautista.
 He was a choir member in their church since he was seven years old.

-Bautista studied grade school and high school at Imus Unida Christian School, which also hailed other Filipino actors such as Ryan Eigenmann, Geoff Eigenmann, Rico Yan and Billy Joe Crawford.
+Bautista studied grade school and high school at International Christian Academy in Sucat, Paranaque, which also hailed other Filipino actors such as Ryan Eigenmann, Geoff Eigenmann, Rico Yan and Billy Joe Crawford.
 He then took up landscape architecture at the University of the Philippines Diliman, graduating with a Bachelor of Arts degree.
 He was a table tennis varsity player during college before focusing on singing and entering showbiz.